Please change your location to view this page.

 This page contains content that does not match your current location

 Another way to think of an auspicing arrangement is that it is a bit like a sub-contracting arrangement: the auspicor enters into an agreement, and then sub-contracts their obligations under the agreement to the auspicee.
-However in reality, normally the auspicee would approach the auspicor, and the auspicor may even charge a fee for auspicing the auspicee.
+However, the auspicor will typically retain the obligations for delivery of the project for which the funds are being provided.
+In practice, the auspicee would normally approach the auspicor first, and the auspicor may even charge a fee for making the relevant arrangements on behalf of the auspicee.

-An auspice agreement is a legally binding contract.
-It sets out the legal obligations of both the auspicor and auspicee toward each other and in relation to any specific funding or other agreements.
+An auspice agreement entered into by the auspicor and the auspicee is a legally binding contract.
+It sets out the legal obligations regarding the roles and funding relations between the auspicor and auspicee.

 When is an auspice agreement used?

-Auspice agreements are often used to help certain community organisations to access funding for their activities.
+Auspice agreements are often used to help community organisations access funding for their activities.

 Some common auspicing arrangements include: